Æthelburh Princess of Kent and Queen of Northumbria

 The early years of Edwin’s reign were remembered as a period of peace and stability when a woman and child could walk unmolested the length of the country.
 However, in 633, Edwin was slain in battle at Hatfield Chase near Doncaster fighting the pagan King Penda of Mercia and the Christian King Cadwallon of Gwynedd. Æthelburh fled back to Kent with her children, seeking sanctuary with her brother King Eadbald.
 He gave her the royal estate of Lyminge, and it is highly likely that she lived initially within the complex of great halls discovered in recent years on Tayne Field within the village.

 As a Christian, Æthelburh would have needed a church and it is most likely that she founded the first church in Lyminge on the chalk promontory above the springhead of the River Nailbourne where the parish church remains to this day.
-Whether she built the masonry church that is the subject of the Pathways to the Past project needs to be tested by archaeology, but if not, it was most likely built within a few years of her death. Æthelburh is also credited with founding one of the first monasteries in southern England.
+The excavation in the churchyard in 2019 suggests that the masonry church that is the subject of the Pathways to the Past project was her church, built in a single phase around the middle of the 7th Century. Æthelburh is also credited with founding one of the first monasteries in southern England.
 In retiring to Lyminge with a community of women, she was following in the family tradition of her Frankish grandmother Ingoberga and her great great grandmother St Clothilde.

 Æthelburh seems to have continued to exercise some influence in the politics of the kingdom, and in the early 640s, her daughter Eanflaed was betrothed to King Oswiu of Northumbria.
 You can read more about this union below.